Jacob deGrom's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Jacob deGrom.

-Jacob deGrom is an American professional baseball pitcher currently playing for the Texas Rangers in MLB.
+Jacob deGrom is a professional baseball pitcher currently playing for the Texas Rangers in MLB.
 He previously played for the New York Mets.
-DeGrom is known for his exceptional pitching skills and has achieved significant success throughout his career in MLB.
+Known for his exceptional pitching abilities and dominant performances, deGrom has established himself as one of the premier pitchers in baseball.
+His career is marked by high velocity fastball, devastating slider, and overall command.
+He has won multiple Cy Young Awards, solidifying his place among the elite pitchers in the sport.

-In 2021, Jacob deGrom had a walks plus hits per inning pitched of 0.51 through 12 starts.
-Since 1901, no major league pitcher has had a walks plus hits to inning pitched ratio that low during 12 consecutive starts.
+Since 1901, no major league pitcher had a walks plus hits to inning pitched ratio as low as deGrom's 0.51 during 12 consecutive starts in 2021.

 June 7, 2015: NL Co-Player of the Week